 While with CounterSpy Enterprise, I was a senior-level developer and team lead for three product releases.
 This enterprise-ready application used a variety of technologies, including C# Windows services and Windows Forms applications, C++ Windows services, MFC applications, and Visual Basic 6 components (DLLs and executables).

-My responsibilities included technical design and architecture of the system, integrating it with other Sunbelt technologies such as the Sunbelt Spyware SDK, system development, and providing technical mentoring and assistance to other team members.
+My responsibilities included technical design and system architecture, integrating it with other Sunbelt technologies such as the Sunbelt Spyware SDK, system development, and providing technical mentoring and assistance to other team members.

 I was instrumental in implementing software development lifecycle methodologies, including creating and documenting formal code style and quality standards, standard code reviews, and design reviews.
 Additionally, I implemented static code analysis using FxCop.